rorycl/gopg-anonymiser/README.md

 # gopg-anonymiser

+_Note that this project is still in early development_ RCL April 2022

 A simple tool for anonymising postgresql dump files from the Postgresql `pg_dump` command, which uses row delete and column replacement filters set out in a settings toml file.